JHU-PL-Lab/www-fpse/assignments/project.md

 For the projects you are to conceive, design, and implement your own standalone application in OCaml.
 This represents the culmination of what you have learned in the course.
 ### Requirements
-Here are some high-level requirements for the projects.
+Here are the high-level requirements for the projects.

-* All the code must be in OCaml obviously (excepting small bits of glue code or explicit exceptions if you petition)
+* All the code must be in OCaml obviously (excepting small bits of glue code, or explicit exceptions if you petition)
-* Use the standard course libraries -- `Core`, `Lwt`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
+* You must use the standard course libraries -- `Core`, `Lwt`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
 * Project groups can be from 1-3 people; non-singleton project groups are preferred.
+* OCaml excels for non-trivial algorithms and you will be **required** to make a non-trivial algorithm(s) a key feature of your app.
+If you are just doing some simple webpage front-end with a database back-end (shopping cart, To Do list, etc) OCaml can work but doesn't have any real advantage.
+Non-trivial algorithms can either be that the algorithm itself is complex, or that things need to be composed/combined in ways that higher-order functions can really help with.
 * A very rough idea of the scope of the project is around 1000-2000 lines of code per person.
-This will depend a lot on the particular application; we will not be making line count as part of your grade.
+This will depend a lot on the particular application; we will not be making line count an explicit part of your grade.

-### Potential Project Topic Thrusts
+### Project Topic Thrusts

 * You will need to make a standalone application as you did/will do in assignments 2 and 4.
 * Here are are three approaches to give some potential directions; feel free to do whatever you like though.